 In the books, Stephanie Meyer goes out of her way to stress that Bella does not consider herself attractive.
 Of course she doesn’t.
 There’s no better way to create reader identification with teenage girls than by creating a main character who is insecure about her looks.
 Girls are cultured into finding something wrong with our bodies.
 It’s a rule.
 The more closely a girl fits society’s image of Beauty, the more effort she must go to in order to deny it.
 Say it often enough, and beautiful girls — in real life, as well as in Twilight — actually don’t see the Beauty that they do have.

 This is a great shame.

-Is it possible for a YA heroine to be at least ambivalent about her own appearance, by not really mentioning it at all?
+Is it possible for a young adult heroine to be at least ambivalent about her own appearance, by not really mentioning it at all?

-Is it possible to write a YA heroine in which other characters respond to her brains, her wit, kindness or cunning, in the same way that other characters respond to Harry Potter; to the boy characters portrayed in Paul Jennings, Andy Griffiths and Morris Gleitzman’s books, and any number of mystery/detective novels aimed at YA boys, in which little to no mention is made of their looks?
+Is it possible to write a young adult heroine in which other characters respond to her brains, her wit, kindness or cunning, in the same way that other characters respond to Harry Potter; to the boy characters portrayed in Paul Jennings, Andy Griffiths and Morris Gleitzman’s books, and any number of mystery/detective novels aimed at young adult boys, in which little to no mention is made of their looks?

 I’m talking about: